 Replacement bins can be obtained from our various glass box, food waste bin and kitchen caddy collection points.
 If you need a replacement bin of any kind, please let us know.

 Kitchen caddy liners are available at all supermarkets and most local shops.
-The Dorset Waste Partnership do not provide these.
+Dorset Council does not provide these.